 "You have an amazing capacity for self-deception.
 How do you do that?"

-"Even now, as the fate of your entire world hangs in the balance, all you can think about is how this affects you."
+"Even now, as the fate of your worlds hangs in the balance, all you can think about is how this affects you."

 "Do you have any idea what they'll do to me if they find out?"